Docs

 Control-to-docs map

-Every technical control in the app dashboard should have a matching docs path.
-Use this table when reviewing the dashboard before onboarding another app developer.
+Every technical control in the app dashboard maps to an integration contract.
+Use this table when reviewing the dashboard before a new app pilot.

 App profile and app URLApp onboarding and App dashboard guide explain the ATM profile plus app-specific URL fields.